Last-Minute Investment Banking Recruiting: How to Win a Full-Time Offer Without an IB Internship

 Can you get into investment banking at the last minute?

-Back in 2005-2007, the answer was “Yes” – at least if you had good grades and had attended a well-known university.
+A long time ago, the answer was “yes” – at least if you had good grades and attended a well-known university.

 Plenty of students “became interested in finance” when full-time recruiting began, and then made frantic efforts to pass on-campus interviews.

-Over the past ten years, though, that path has become less viable.
+Over time, though, that path has become less viable.